kertox662/jamhacks6-workshop-reference/intro-python/README.md

 What this shows is that the result of `4//2` is an integer type (shortened to `int`) while `4/2` is a floating point number (shortened to `float`).

 There are a few difference between the two types.
 The most obvious one is floats will print with a decimal point while integers will not.
 Another difference is the maximum value.
 Integers in Python do not actually have an upper (nor lower) limit.
-Floats on the other hand go upto around `10^300` in absolute value.
+Floats on the other hand go up to around `10^300` in absolute value.
 There are also some cases where you have to use one over the other, some which we will see later.
 There are probably some other differences, but the main point is that these values are not the same.

 We can convert between floats and ints.
 Similar to using `type`, we can give what type we want to convert to, followed by the expression wrapped in parentheses.
 For example, `float(153)` → `153.0`.
 The more interesting conversion is from float to int.
 We cannot represent a decimal number as an integer.
 In this case, it was decided to just drop the decimal point and everything after it.
 For example `int(3.1415)` → `3`.